 - Delete plugins that are outdated

-- Delete plugins that are not necessary
+- Plugins that are not necessary should be deleted

 - Delete plugins who can’t justify the resources they use to load